-Camp Erin Philadelphia is a free, weekend bereavement camp for youth who are grieving the death of significant person in their lives.
+Camp Erin® Philadelphia is a free, weekend bereavement camp for youth who are grieving the death of a significant person in their lives.
 Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
 Led by bereavement professionals and caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.

 The David Bradley Children's Bereavement Program, part of Penn Medicine Hospice, Camp Erin Philadelphia was created and is supported in part by Eluna.

 Sign-up to run or volunteer

 Interested in learning more?
 Download the Camp Erin Flier »

 Eluna is a public, 501(c)(3) non-profit with a mission to support children and families impacted by grief or addiction.
 Founded in 2000 in Seattle by former MLB pitcher Jamie Moyer and child advocate Karen Phelps Moyer, Eluna was originally called The Moyer Foundation and launched a series of programs supporting thousands of children and families annually at no cost to them.